jasujm/pyupgw/README.rst

             device = client.get_gateways()[0].get_children()[0]

-            # Send updated temperature to the server
+            # Send the updated temperature to the server.
             # The coroutine completes when the server accepts the change,
-            # but before it is applied
+            # but hasn't necessarily applied it yet.
-            # Subscribing to changes will ensure we know when that happens
+            # You can subscribe to get notified when the change is eventually applied.
             device.subscribe(report_changes)
             await device.update_temperature(20.0)
             await asyncio.sleep(10)